jayjaybillings/fire/docs/_posts/2016-10-02-fire-jekyll-configuration.markdown

 empty scss files in _ssas directory starting at line 47.
 When these imports are removed or commented out, GitHub will build the site.

+##Acknowledgements

 Thanks to @AlexPawlowski_ for encouraging me to not give up and sharing some expertise.
+Thanks also to Shawna Jean from GitHub for answering my ticket on a Sunday.

 [1]: http://hemangsk.github.io/Gravity/